blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Bundled Python & Extensions
 ===========================

-The Blender releases distributed from blender.org include a complete python installation on all platforms, this has the disadvantage that any extensions you have installed in you're systems python wont be found by blender.
+The Blender releases distributed from blender.org include a complete python installation on all platforms, this has the disadvantage that any extensions you have installed in your systems python wont be found by blender.

 There are 2 ways around this: